exoscale/collectd-bird/README.md

     </Plugin>

 Only the configuration keys exposed in the example are valid.
 Their default values are the ones in the example.
-Currently, only IPv4 is handled.

 ## BIRD configuration